VisLab/HEDToolsArchived/matlab/README.md

 * HEDTools validation functions report missing commas and unequal number of tag group parentheses.

 Version 2.0.5 Released 11/10/2017
-* HEDTools is compatible with jsonlab version 1.5
+* HEDTools is compatible with jsonlab version 1.5.

 Version 2.0.4 Released 11/9/2017
-* HED tag validation messages for groups only print out the tag that raised an issue
+* HED tag validation messages for groups only print out the tag that raised an issue.
-* Renamed validatestr function to validatehedstr
+* Renamed validatestr function to validatehedstr.

 Version 2.0.3 Released 10/31/2017
-* Fixed tsvhed2map prefix issue
+* Fixed tsvhed2map prefix issue.

 Version 2.0.2 Released 9/11/2017
-* HEDTools is distributed with HED schema 6.0.4
+* HEDTools is distributed with HED schema 6.0.4.
-* findhedevents function is more robust
+* findhedevents function is more robust.

 Version 2.0.1 Released 7/22/2017
-* HEDTools is distributed with HED schema 6.0.3
+* HEDTools is distributed with HED schema 6.0.3.

 Version 2.0.0 Released 7/16/2017
 * epochhed and findhedtags search functionality has been re-implemented.
 Added exclusive tags feature and removed boolean search functionality.